-Daniel Argiros, Independent and Lead Trustee.
+Daniel Argiros, Independent and Board Chair.
 Mr. Argiros is President and CEO of Conundrum Capital, a real estate private equity fund manager serving major pension funds and institutional investors that he co-founded in 2000.
 Mr. Argiros was the founder of Potentia Solar Inc. and served as its Chief Executive Officer from 2010 until March 2016.
 He was founder, President and Chief Executive Officer of Acanthus Real Estate Corporation, between 1997 and 2000.
 Prior to forming Acanthus, Mr. Argiros led the investment management subsidiary of Corporate Planning Associates, from 1988 to 1997.
 Mr. Argiros began his career with the national accounting firm, Deloitte, Haskins & Sells in 1985, after completing his Bachelor of Commerce degree at the University of Toronto.
 He obtained his designation as a Chartered Professional Accountant (CPA) the following year.
-Mr. Argiros is a Director and Past President of ProAction, Cops and Kids.
+Mr. Argiros is a member of the Board of Governors of the Royal Ontario Museum and a former Director and Past President of ProAction, Cops and Kids.

 Jean-Daniel Cohen, Independent Trustee.
-Since 2001 Mr. Cohen has served as the Chairman and CEO of Hoche Partners Group of Companies, an international investment bank focused on providing advisory, structured financing, private equity and real estate services to family offices and medium-sized businesses.
+Since 2001 Mr. Cohen has served as the Chair and CEO of Hoche Partners Group of Companies, an international investment bank focused on providing advisory, structured financing, private equity and real estate services to family offices and medium-sized businesses.
 He also serves as Managing Director of LAURAD, a real estate-focused private equity investment group.
-Prior to his current role, Mr. Cohen was the Managing Partner at Aurel-Leven, a leading independent French brokerage and investment bank, the Managing Partner at UFFI REAM, a real estate asset manager and CEO of Louis Dreyfus Finance (Banque), the banking arm of the Louis Dreyfus Group.
-Mr. Cohen graduated from Ecole Centrale de Paris.
+Mr. Cohen is also CEO of Realia Properties Inc. Prior to his current role, Mr. Cohen was the Managing Partner at Aurel-Leven, a leading independent French brokerage and investment bank, the Managing Partner at UFFI REAM, a real estate asset manager and CEO of Louis Dreyfus Finance (Banque), the banking arm of the Louis Dreyfus Group.
+Mr Cohen graduated from Ecole Centrale de Paris.
+Mr. Cohen is also a director of Advenis.